thainguyen1405/ENC4265/reflective_blogs8.md

 <br>

-**Reflection:** After using the AI tool to analyze my resume, I was impressed by the effectively of it on how the tool identified my strenghts and areas for improvement.
-Instead of generating general suggestions, the AI provided detail recimmendations aligned with my target fields, including AI/ML, software engineering, and full-stack development.
-One specific thing was how the AI transformed my broad project descriptions into measureable achievements, such as highlighting prediction accuracy in my football analytics platform.
-By that, the AI helped me refocus my experiences to better align with employer expectations.
+**Reflection:** After using the NotebookLM to analyze the file I upload "Asus ZenBook Flip 15 User Manual (PDF, 106 pages)".
+I've asked the AI several questions, including:

+- “Summarize the main features of the Asus ZenBook Flip 15”

+- “How does this manual explain setting up and using the ZenBook Flip 15 for the first time?”
+- “What troubleshooting tips does the manual provide?”
+- “Explain the safety precautions and maintenance tips in the manual”
+- “How does this tool help me understand the document better compared to reading it myself?”